jkrshw/jessek-blog/_posts/2011-09-18-using-scp-through-dmz-gateway-to.md

 layout: post
 title: Using scp through a DMZ gateway to a machine behind a firewall using a tunnel
 date: 2011-09-18 10:20
+tags:
+ - firewall
+ - linux
+ - scp
+ - ssh
-tags: firewall, linux, scp, ssh, ssh tunneling
+ - ssh tunneling
 slug: using-scp-through-dmz-gateway-to
 ---